4.3 What are MOOCs?

 - Read Weller (2012b), MOOCs Inc.

 - Before we examine MOOCs in more detail, briefly consider if the MOOC approach could be adopted in your own area of education or training.
-Post your thoughts in your blog and then read and comment on your peers’ postings.
+Post your thoughts in your blog and, if you wish, you could Tweet about them using the hashtags #h817open and #Activity12 and take a look at what other learners have posted.